 If you don’t want to fiddle on making to meatball yourself you could use shop bought meatballs and use all the mozzarella on top to bake it.
 If you do have the time I would highly recommend giving these ago.
 I made up enough meatballs for four people (20 meatballs) and left half (10) uncooked in the fridge for tea the next day.

 If you prefer the sauce wet and saucy, use passata, if you like it a bit more dry, use the chopped tomatoes.

-This Good Food recipe adaptation involves barely any cooking and the sauce is so quick its unreal (it takes around the same length of time to prepare as the pasta takes to cook).
-This is one of my favourite recipes as usually when you are trying to find low point pasta meals, you would stick to tomato based pastas as they are lower in pro points.
-This recipe however, is a nice low pro point tomato free alternative.
+This delight of a dish involves hardly any cooking and the sauce is so quick and easy (it takes around the same length of time to prepare as the pasta takes to cook).
+This is one of my favourite recipes as usually when you are trying to find low point pasta meals, you would stick to tomato based pastas as they are lower in points.
+This recipe however, is a nice low point tomato free alternative.
 Depending on how hungry I am I sometimes add an extra handful of spinach leaves whole at the end and let it wilt in the heat.

 This is a really easy recipe and a proper winter warmer.
 It tastes lovely and creamy without being as naughty and its really filling.
 It’s really good to cook for just two people and as you use tomato puree rather than chopped tomatoes so the quantities can be easily halved to make for one, or doubled to make for four!

 Me and the OH love our pork at the moment so tonight, with the pork out the freezers and all defrosted, I fancied trying something new and easy.
 I opened my fridge to see what we had that I could use up and popped the following together and it was delicious!
 The OH couldn’t believe it was so low in point and it was so filling and tasty.
 If you don’t have any cider to hand I think it would be just as nice without it but it does just add something a little bit different!